This is a test.

 Black Cats

 The old wives’ tails surrounding black cats go all the way back to medieval times, when Fluffy was unfairly associated with witches and witchcraft.
 While there is no truth to these rumors, they persist to this day.
 Unfortunately, those myths have some severe real-world consequences for kitties.
 Studies show that black cats take longer to get adopted than other kitties.
 Even worse: according to a study by the National Library of Medicine, black cats had the highest euthanasia rate (74.6%) and the lowest adoption rate (10.0%) of all the coat colors.
 They are also admitted to shelters more than any other kitty color, and can also take up as much as a third of the space in any given shelter.
+If you are considering adopting, learn more about the benefits and rewards of giving a home to an older cat by reading our article on “Reasons To Adopt A Senior Cat“.

 Black Dogs